FlaviusHouk/CBS/Readme.md

 By default gcc compiler is used.

 In this version there are two default build definitions: Debug and Release.
 Both will build elf executable with c11 language standard.
 Debug config uses -g option to produce debug info and Release uses -O1.
 Currently there is no opportunity to add build build definition with cli interface and you have to edit "BuildConfigurations" section in cpd file.

+If publish flag is set rpath won't be included in binary.
+All dependencies, except for system one, will be copied (override if exists) to binary folder of project that building.

 ### Test